-Arguably on one view, it could be said that if that “two-person partnership” was not disclosed to the liability insurer and the underwriter did not know of the so called “skilled tradesman”, how can it be said that the inclusion of a “deep pocket” in the circumstances of the loss has increased the moral or physical hazard.
-Furthermore, how can a Court, on a “duty to defend” issue, which is largely confined to the pleadings, possibly determine whether the inclusion of the “deep pocket” financial partner materially contributed to an enhanced risk, such that the liability insurer can avoid its “duty to defend”?
+Arguably, if the “two-person partnership” was not disclosed to the liability insurer and the underwriter did not know of the so called “skilled tradesman,” how can it be said that the inclusion of a “deep pocket” in the circumstances of the loss has increased the moral or physical hazard.
+Furthermore, how can a court, on a “duty to defend” issue, which is largely confined to the pleadings, possibly determine whether the inclusion of the “deep pocket” financial partner materially contributed to an enhanced risk, such that the liability insurer can avoid its “duty to defend”?

-To overcome the apparent inability of the Court to evaluate whether in fact the risk was materially enhanced by the fact of the “undisclosed” partnership or joint venture, the Court of Appeal stated that a material increase in the risk could be assumed as a matter of law.
-In so doing the Court chose to not follow some U.S. cases that suggested a liability insurer must demonstrate that what was not disclosed materially enhanced the risk [(see Scottsdale Insurance Company v.
-Essex Insurance Company 98 Cal.
-App.
-4th 86 (Cal.
-Ct.
-App.
-2002).]
+To overcome the apparent inability of the court to evaluate whether the “undisclosed” partnership or joint venture materially enhanced risk, the Court of Appeal stated that a material increase in the risk could be assumed as a matter of law.
+In so doing the Court chose to not follow some United States cases that suggested a liability insurer must demonstrate that what was not disclosed materially enhanced the risk (for example, Scottsdale Insurance Company v.
+Essex Insurance Company).

-1. If a commercial insured engages in a partnership or joint venture, whether for a particular project, or generally, the broker must ensure that the full details of the partnership are explicitly enumerated either on the declaration page, or, by means of a suitably worded endorsement.
+1. If a commercial insured engages in partnerships or joint ventures, whether for a particular project, or generally, the broker must ensure that full details of the partnership are explicitly enumerated either on the declaration page or in a suitably worded endorsement.

-2. Practically, that means that an insurance broker should have, as part of any commercial questionnaire, a specific question directed to any historical partnership or joint venture activity.
+2. Practically, that means that an insurance broker should specifically ask on any commercial questionnaire about the insured’s historical, current, or future partnership or joint venture activity.

 4. When a commercial general liability policy needs to be renewed, the issue of any or emerging partnerships or joint ventures should be canvassed with the commercial insured.

-5. Keep in mind that even though a partnership or joint venture may be completed or abandoned years ago, subject to the limitation periods that apply, former partners and joint venturers can be sued many years after the partnership or joint venture terminates.
-There is very little reason to delete a partnership or joint venture from a declaration page or endorsement, unless the insured is satisfied, with legal advice, that it cannot be sued now or in the future.
+5. Even though a partnership or joint venture may be completed or abandoned years ago, former partners and joint venture participants can still be sued many years many years later.
+There is very little reason to delete a partnership or joint venture from a declaration page or endorsement, unless the insured is satisfied, with legal advice, that it can no longer be sued.

-6. The limitation on coverage operates even if the claimant elects not to sue all of the partners or joint venturers.
+6. The limitation on coverage operates even if the claimant elects not to sue all of the partners or joint venture participants.
 Your insured could be the only one sued.
-However, if the basis of the allegations is that he, she or it participated in a joint venture or partnership and that fact was not disclosed and listed in the policy, there is a loss of coverage for this legal liability.
+However, if the basis of the allegations is that they or it participated in a joint venture or partnership, and that fact was not disclosed and listed in the policy, the claim against the insured is not covered.

-7. If an insured does reveal that it has been involved in historical partnerships or joint ventures or is so currently involved, you need to rationalize the insurance arrangements that are entered into.
+7. If an insured does reveal that it is involved or has been involved in partnerships or joint ventures, you need to rationalize the insurance arrangements that are entered into.
 If three corporate bodies participate in a partnership, it does not make business sense for each of them to gain additional coverage for the partnership.
-Instead, the decision to buy liability insurance for that partnership should be borne by one of the partners and, in turn, that partner provide proof of liability insurance which can be used in the future.
+Instead, the decision to buy liability insurance for that partnership should be borne by one of the partners and, in turn, that partner should provide the others with proof of liability insurance which can be used in the future.

 8. If obtaining liability insurance is entrusted to one partner or joint venture, be mindful that if that entity ceases doing business or does not perform its insurance obligations, then the remaining partners must ensure it is included in their liability policies in the years ahead.